 Important efforts are underway to implement science-based adaptive management to improve the scientific basis of operational decisions on annual or multi-year time scales.
-The Adaptive Management Program will build on and augment the existing and planned efforts summarized below that are developing and implementing science to apply adaptive management principles to the Delta ecosystem.
+The Adaptive Management Framework will build on and augment the existing and planned efforts summarized below that are developing and implementing science to apply adaptive management principles to the Delta ecosystem.
 As the Adaptive Management Program is developed, specific linkage to each of these efforts will be defined.

-7.1 Current Efforts
+8.1 Current Efforts

-The original IEP studies of the influence of Delta flows on the recruitment of striped bass and the function of their supporting food web were an ambitious interagency attempt at an "adaptive management" program that pre-date the current definition of the phrase adaptive management (used in this Program).
+The original IEP studies of the influence of Delta flows on the recruitment of striped bass and the function of their supporting food web were an ambitious interagency attempts at an "adaptive management" program that pre-date the current definition of the phrase adaptive management (used in this Framework).
 In this context, the IEP program has expanded and morphed as agency priorities have evolved.
-As a result of this cooperative history, there are several very important efforts already underway to implement science-based decision support tools that seek to thereby improve the scientific basis of operational decisions at an annual or multi-year time scale (Appendix 7-Groups Involved In Each Phase of the Adaptive Management Program).
+As a result of this cooperative history, there are several very important efforts already underway to implement science-based decision support tools that seek to thereby improve the scientific basis of operational decisions at an annual or multi-year time scale (Appendix 7-Groups involved in each of the Phases of the Adaptive Management Framework).

-To be most successful, this Adaptive Management Program will build on and augment the existing efforts that have been developing and implementing science to apply adaptive management principles to the Delta ecosystem since the 1960s.
-In particular, this Program will incorporate many elements of the process and structure of the IEP and the Collaborative Science and Adaptive Management Program/Collaborative Adaptive Management Team (CSAMP/CAMT), and the State and Federal Contractors Water Agency Science Program, and will continue to rely on the Delta Science Program for peer review and research support.
-Because these existing efforts will form core elements of this Program, each effort is described below.
+To be most successful, this Adaptive Management Framework will build on and augment the existing efforts that have been developing and implementing science to apply adaptive management principles to the Delta ecosystem since the 1960s.
+In particular, this Framework will incorporate many elements of the process and structure of the IEP and the Collaborative Science and Adaptive Management Program/Collaborative Adaptive Management Team (CSAMP/CAMT), and the State and Federal Contractors Water Agency Science Program, and will continue to rely on the Delta Science Program for peer review and research support.
+Because these existing efforts will form core elements of this Framework, each effort is described below.

-7.1.1 CSAMP
+8.1.1 CSAMP